backupify/ruby-driver/README.md

 gem 'cassandra-driver', :git => 'git@github.com:backupify/ruby-driver.git', :branch => '3.0.0-rc.2-port_support'
 ```

+Deploy your branch to the worker you put in maintenance mode.

+Get a Rails console going on the worker you put into maintenance mode.

-To see the list of IPs in the registry, do this at the Rails console:
+To see the list of IPs in the registry, do this:

 ```ruby
 control_connection = cluster.instance_variable_get(:@control_connection);